BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 Follow these steps when running unit tests in your local instance:

 1. Run your unit tests individually first (using the `--test` flag).
-2. Once all your unit tests have pass individually, run the whole module/DocType if possible (using the `--doctype` or `--module` flag).
+2. Once all your unit tests have passed individually, run the whole module/DocType if possible (using the `--doctype` or `--module` flag).
-3. If all tests run pass as well, run all BizKit-updated tests (using the `bench run-bizkit-tests` command).
+3. If all tests pass as well, run all BizKit-updated tests (using the `bench run-bizkit-tests` command).
 Make sure that your new tests are accounted for in the `updated_doctypes.txt` and/or `updated_modules.txt` file.
-4. If you encounter no error while running all BizKit-updated tests, you're **#MarkedAsSafe**!
+4. If you encounter no errors while running all BizKit-updated tests, you're **#MarkedAsSafe**!